prof-rossetti/georgetown-opim-557-201710/notes/visual-basic/activex-controls/list-box/notes.md

 name | description
 --- | ---
 `Click` (default) | Triggers when an option is selected from the from the list.
 `Change` | Triggers when an the control's value is changed.
+Triggers before the `Click` event in the control's event lifecycle.